I would like to purchase 2-3 amazon puffers Russell

 IUCN Red List: NE - Not Evaluated or not listed

-The Freshwater Barracuda has an elongated, slender body a forked tail.
-They have a long snout and mouth.
-The upper jaw is slightly longer then the bottom.
-The snout has upperwardly curved "flaps" that form modified lip membranes that are used as accessory breathing apparatus.
-Depending on the subspecies, in the wild they range in size from about 12 - 28 inches (30 - 70 cm) in length.
-In the aquarium however, they usually only grow between 8 - 10 inches (20 - 22 cm) in length and have a life span of 5 - 8 years.
+The Freshwater Barracuda has an elongated, slender body and a forked tail.
+They have a long snout and mouth with an upper jaw that is slightly longer than the lower.
+The snout has upperwardly curved "flaps" that form modified lip membranes.
+These function as accessory breathing apparatuses in oxygen-deficient water.
+Depending on the subspecies, in the wild, they range in size from about 12 to 28 inches (30 - 70 cm) in length.
+In the aquarium, however, they usually only grow up to 8 or 10 inches (20 - 22 cm) in length and have a lifespan of 5 to 8 years.

-The fish have large scales and appear to be a bluish/ golden iridescence depending on how the light hits it.
-They have a black spot at the base of the tail.
-The large scales on the subspecies C. hujeta beani can have a dark scalloping, giving it horizontally striped or blotchy appearance.
+The large scales on this fish take on a bluish or golden iridescence, depending on how the light hits it.
+This fish has a black spot at the base of the tail.
+The large scales on the subspecies C. hujeta beani can have a dark scalloping, giving it a horizontally striped or blotchy appearance.

-Size of fish - inches: 27.6 inches (70.00 cm) - The largest subspecies, Hujeta Pike Characin or Slant- Nosed Gar C. hujeta hujeta, can reach almost 28 inches in the wild, with the other two subspecies being smaller.
-However in the aquarium they seldom reach more than 8 - 10 inches (20 - 22 cm) in length.
+Size of fish - inches: 27.6 inches (70.00 cm) - The largest subspecies, Hujeta Pike Characin or Slant-Nosed Gar C. hujeta hujeta, can reach almost 28 inches in the wild, with the other two subspecies being smaller.
+However, in the aquarium they seldom reach more than 8 to 10 inches (20 - 22 cm) in length.

-Lifespan: 8 years - They have a lifespan of 5 - 8 years.
+Lifespan: 8 years - They have a lifespan of 5 to 8 years.

 Fish Keeping Difficulty

-The Freshwater Barracudas are really not for the inexperienced fish keeper.
-Although these fish are very adaptable to a variety of water qualities they require a large tank and have a skittish personality that can easily lead to injury.
-They are also not the easiest fish to feed commercially prepared foods, making them a poor choice for beginners.
+Freshwater Barracudas are really not for the inexperienced fish keeper.
+Although these fish are very adaptable to a variety of water qualities, they require a large tank and have a skittish personality that can easily lead to injury.
+They are also not the easiest fish to feed commercially-prepared foods, making them a poor choice for beginners.